-Washington, DC, March 26, 2019 — Today, the U.S. District Court for the Northern District of Texas recognized the inherent injustice in the administrative enforcement process the Securities and Exchange Commission (SEC) has issued against Michelle Cochran, a client of the New Civil Liberties Alliance (NCLA).
+Washington, D.C. — Today, the U.S. District Court for the Northern District of Texas recognized the inherent injustice in the administrative enforcement process the Securities and Exchange Commission (SEC) has issued against Michelle Cochran, a client of the New Civil Liberties Alliance (NCLA).
 The SEC’s administrative law judges (ALJs) lack the constitutional authority to hear cases, yet the agency has been forcing individuals to appear before them anyway.

 Ms. Cochran has been subjected to one unconstitutional hearing already.
 On the heels of the Supreme Court’s decision in Lucia v.
 SEC, she is now being put through a second unconstitutional proceeding but is fighting the SEC’s effort in federal court.